 How do I select materials for HDI?

+Why do I need a high-frequency PCB for my product?
 If your product needs to transmit signals fast and clearly—like in 5G, radar, or wireless devices—a high-frequency PCB helps maintain signal integrity, reduce signal loss, and ensure minimal interference.

+What is a High Frequency PCB?
 A High-Frequency PCB is specifically designed for applications operating at RF and microwave frequencies, typically ranging from 3 MHz to 100 GHz.
 These boards are engineered to support high-speed signal transmission while minimizing losses.

+What makes High Frequency PCBs different from regular PCBs?
 High-frequency PCBs are designed to handle RF signals, which require precise impedance control, minimal signal loss, and low interference.
 Unlike regular PCBs, RF PCBs are made with materials that have specific electrical and thermal properties to perform reliably at high frequencies.

+What materials are used in the manufacturing of High-Frequency PCBs?
 High-frequency PCBs are made using specialized laminates such as PTFE (Teflon), Rogers, and other low-loss materials.
 These materials are selected based on their dielectric constant, loss tangent, and thermal conductivity to ensure reliable performance at high frequencies.

+Do high-frequency PCBs require special testing or handling?
 Yes.
 They need precise manufacturing, tight tolerance control, and often stricter quality checks to ensure performance meets demanding specs.

+Are high-frequency PCBs only for telecom products?
 No. They’re also used in automotive radar, medical equipment, satellite systems, and any product where signal quality at high speeds is critical.

 What is a Mixed Laminate Multilayer PCB?